 Polishing a car either by hand or machine is an extremely important process, particularly for older cars that may have visible marks or scratches.
 It can also be beneficial for newer vehicles as applying a car polish can help to remove any product build-up from washing, swirl marks from rinsing or watermarks from drying, ensuring an attractive and even clean.
 Choose a car polish and apply to your machine pad or a cloth and lightly buff away at the paint.
 The abrasives in the polish will remove a very minute layer of paint, which helps to even the surface and reduce the appearance of marks.

-Undertake car waxing to form a clear layer over the paint that will reduce the amount of dirt and grime that sticks to the car and will protect against UV rays and scratches.
-Car wax comes in many forms including solid bars, liquids and even creams and is applied by hand, working the solution into the surface of the car before being buffed off.
-With the wax taking all of the brunt when it comes to contaminants such as bird lime, brake dust and sunshine, the paint underneath remains intact and is less likely to suffer irreversible damage.
+Applying a wax or sealant to form a protective barrier over the paint that will reduce the amount of dirt and grime that sticks to the car and will protect against UV rays and scratches.
+Waxes and sealants come in many forms including solid waxes, liquids and even creams are applied by hand, working the solution into the surface of the car before being buffed off.
+With this protective layer taking the brunt when it comes to contaminants such as bird lime, brake dust and sunshine, the paint underneath remains intact and is less likely to suffer irreversible damage.